Risk Management

 Whistleblowing System

 We have put in place a confidential whistleblowing system to identify information about potential risks as early as possible so that appropriate action can be taken.
-Reporting channels for risk information include internal channels such as reporting through superiors and reporting directly to the Compliance Committee secretariat.
+Reporting channels for risk information include internal channels such as reporting through superiors and reporting directly to the Compliance Department.
 We have also set up the web-based Compliance Helpline, which allows anonymous reporting.
 In addition, we have established the Lawyer HOTLINE, with an outside attorney serving as the contact point, broadening the options available to whistleblowers (1 to 4 in the flowchart).

 This whistleblowing system accepts reports related to overall compliance, including harassment, human rights violations, corruption and bribery, theft, fraud, threats, insider trading, and information security issues.